turingschool/curriculum/source/projects/feed_engine/feed_engine_concepts.markdown

 Keeping track of agile software projects is hard.
 Let's create an activity feed that can bring it all together.
 After creating an account on the site I can:

 * Create a project
-* Register one Pivotal Tracker project
+* Register one Sprintly or Pivotal Tracker project
 * Register one GitHub project
 * Integrate with TravisCI
 * Generate a unique email address for this feed

 Then, while working on the project:

-* Changes from tracker (stories added, completed, comments, etc) are reflected in the feed
+* Changes from the project management tool (stories added, completed, comments, etc) are reflected in the feed
 * Activity from GitHub (pushes, issues, etc) is reflected in the feed
 * Any emails sent to the project-specific address show up in the feed
 * Build status updates from TravisCI show up in the feed
+* The board displays some highlights from the team's achievement this week

 Given that our team is super-agile and constantly pushing code, these events have smart aggregation.
 If the same person pushes code three times within a few hours, Agility Board only displays one event in the stream that links to all three commits.
 Or delivering two features in Tracker shows up as just one entry with two links.